 As for the punch-kick-and-choking machine, well, it’s always easier to baselessly sling mud at somebody when you’re the webmaster of their professional web site.
 Let’s see how cool Uncle Jim is when his last seven victories have come by way of “TKO (Opponent Refused to Fight Crying Man)”.

-With all that taken care-of, I should be a shoe-in for cool uncle, and then all that’s left to do is take him to the park with me and go all Big Daddy on some beautiful girl, with the added bonus of not having to commit jail time-earning fraud to do it.
+With all that taken care-of, I should be a shoe-in for cool uncle, and then all that’s left to do is take hella pictures of me doing good uncle things for the sweet, sweet instagram likes.